obonaventure/cnp3/book-2nd/principles/reliability.rst

 .. index:: Datalink layer, frame

 Computer networks use a similar approach.
 Each layer provides a service that is built above the underlying layer and is closer to the needs of the applications.
-The datalink layer builds upon the service provide by the physical layer.
+The datalink layer builds upon the service provided by the physical layer.
 We will see that it also contains several functions.

 The datalink layer